 The gastrocnemius is the muscle on the back of the lower leg, right beneath the knee joint.
 It has two heads, a medial (inside) and a lateral (outside) head, and crosses the ankle and knee joints.

 The soleus muscle is underneath the gastrocnemius and is not as visible.
 Because you can’t see it, it contributes to the overall calf size more than most people realize.
-Since the gastrocnemius can’t fully contract when the knee is bent, seated calf exercises are the best exercises to train the soleus.
+Since the gastrocnemius can’t fully contract when the knee is bent, seated calf raises are the best to train the soleus.

 Anterior tibialis exercises and stretches are often neglected as it is the forgotten muscle.
 Although not technically part of the calf, it's worth mentioning and training.
 This muscle runs up the front of the lower leg along the shinbone.
 Its primary function is to dorsiflex the foot, raising the toes toward the sky.

 According to a 2008 CDC report, the average male 20 years old and up has 15.5-inch calves1.
 This was not conducted in a lifting population, but it gives us a general idea of how big an average calf is.

 Now, size alone doesn't tell the whole story.
 Having big calves is not impressive if the muscle is hidden under a layer of fat.
 It has long been said that, ideally, calf development should equal the size of your upper arms.
 In our experience, a one-to-one ratio between the upper arms and calves creates a proportional look.
 This means that if you're emphasizing an arm workout, you also better be focusing on your calves.